Hillside House

 After

-A down to the studs remodel is an opportune time to address critical energy-saving ideas.
+A down to the studs remodel is an opportunity to rethink how a home performs.

 A heavy 9/4 (two-inch) window trim suggests traditionally built solid wood windows.